 The Finance Committee is a sub-committee of the main Board of Directors.
 The purpose of the Finance Committee is to assist the decision making of the Board of Directors, by enabling more detailed consideration to be given to the best means of fulfilling the Board of Directors' responsibility to ensure sound management of the Trust's finances and resources, including proper planning, monitoring and probity.
 The Finance Committee is required to make appropriate comments and recommendations on such matters to the Board of Directors on a regular basis.
 Major issues identified by the Committee are referred to the Board of Directors for ratification.
 Membership is made up of seven Directors (including the Executive Principals) with the Chief Financial Officer also in regular attendance.

-Current membership comprises Richard Hill (Academy Director), Kevin Smith (Academy Director, up to December 2019).
-Gary Griffin (Co-opted Director), Ian Patterson (Co-opted Director), Nina Pogossova (Co-opted Director) and the two Executive Principals.
+Current membership comprises Richard Hill (Academy Director), Gary Griffin (Co-opted Director), Ian Patterson (Co-opted Director), Nina Pogossova (Co-opted Director) and the two Executive Principals.